Huntario/TexVets.net/README.md

 Mike - backend - (MongoDB)

-		1. Build database
+		1. Determine info, structure in a MongoDB database
-		2. Insert data
-		3. Create "tags" that help categorize data so the it can be retrvied with keywords
+		2. Create "tags" that help categorize data so the it can be retrvied with keywords